LLVM 18.0.0git

 Return the canonical comparison predicate for the specified minimum/maximum flavor.

-bool isKnownNeverNaN(const Value *V, const DataLayout &DL, const TargetLibraryInfo *TLI, unsigned Depth=0, AssumptionCache *AC=nullptr, const Instruction *CtxI=nullptr, const DominatorTree *DT=nullptr, bool UseInstrInfo=true)
+bool isGuaranteedNotToBeUndef(const Value *V, AssumptionCache *AC=nullptr, const Instruction *CtxI=nullptr, const DominatorTree *DT=nullptr, unsigned Depth=0)

 ConstantRange computeConstantRange(const Value *V, bool ForSigned, bool UseInstrInfo=true, AssumptionCache *AC=nullptr, const Instruction *CtxI=nullptr, const DominatorTree *DT=nullptr, unsigned Depth=0)